asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 What just happened?
 Even though `inform()` was called, we didn't see its reflection.
-There are numerous explanations why this happened on the internet filled with technical jargon.
+There are numerous explanations why this happened on the internet filled with geekspeak.
 Since it's redundant to say those words again, let's understand the scenario with an analogy.

 Assume that you are a freelance delivery person (like Jason Statham in